The "Corona traffic light" for classroom teaching

 Responsibility for oneself and for society

-The Presidency urgently requests that you act in accordance with the guidelines of the Robert Koch Institut and the official institutions, that you deal with the current situation in a spirit of solidarity and responsibility and that you observe the ban on contact.
+The Presidency urgently requests that you act in accordance with the guidelines of the Robert Koch Institut and the official institutions, that you deal with the current situation in a spirit of solidarity and responsibility, and to observe the contact restriction.
 Please reduce your contacts outside the members of your own household to an absolutely necessary minimum.

 Start of Lectures